Although there are many ways of writing test cases for Botium, there are some good reasons why one would choose Excel for Botium Box:

 Excel File Structure

-You can use this Excel file as a template:
+You can use the Excel file attached to this article as a template:

 Botium encourages to use separate worksheets for structuring your content.
 The naming of the worksheets is important.
 Without any special configuration, Botium Box will look for